If you would like to volunteer your medical services, then the Solomon Islands may be the perfect place to do this.

 It is part of DAISI’s constitution that all money raised through donations goes directly to medical aid and does not pay for travel or accommodation for volunteers.
 Doctors volunteering their services in the Solomon Islands, do so at their own cost.

 Volunteering in the Solomon Islands is an incredibly generous offer of your time and income.
 In general a return plane trip from Sydney or Auckland is not cheap costing around $1,600.
 Accommodation is generally not provided by the hospital, so will also needed to be organised by volunteers.
 DAISI is a registered tax-duductible charity, and expenses relating to humanitarian work may be tax exempt, so keep your receipts.
-Specialist doctors will have to pay $600 (SBD), which is approximately $130 (AUD) for temporary medical registration, and non specialist doctors pay $300 (SBD), which is approximately $65 (AUD).
-This provides registration for up to 3 months at a time.
-Medical students do not require registration.
+DAISI volunteers are exempt from having to pay medical and nursing registration fees.
+Medical students do not require registration, but must have a qualified doctor to agree to supervise them.

 How do I book my flights and accommodation?

-You can book your flights and accommodation online independently, or if you prefer, use our reliable Travel Agent James Deiley, who has a vast experience in dealing with the Solomon Islands, and can remove a lot of the stress associated with making your bookings.
+You can book your flights and accommodation online independently, or if you prefer, use our reliable St Leonard’s Flight Centre travel agent Sally Mcilwaine who has a vast experience in dealing with the Solomon Islands, and can remove a lot of the stress associated with making your bookings.
 James can also give you specific advice about travel insurance and visa requirements.

 What do I bring ?